-Fastener Materials: A Closer Look at Medium Carbon Steel
+Fastener Materials: A Closer Look at Alloy Steel

 The vast majority of fasteners that are manufactured use carbon steel.
 This is because it is inexpensive, but also because it has a broad range of strength capabilities.
-The mechanical properties of these fasteners are based on the amount of carbon in the fastener; that is why these fasteners are classified into one of three groups: low carbon steel, medium carbon steel or alloy steel.
-Let’s take a closer look at Medium Carbon Steel.
+Let’s take a closer look at one type of Carbon Steel: Alloy Steel.